awslabs/dynamodb-continuous-backup/README.md

 * CloudTrail forwarding to CloudWatch Logs.
 This costs $.50/GB, but as we only forward CreateTable and DeleteTable events, the cost should be minimal
 * AWS Lambda invocations to forward DynamoDB Update Stream data to Kinesis Firehose.
 This costs $.20/1 million invocations, after the first 1 million.

 We've provided a [simple cost calculator](cost-calculator.xlsx) that will help you _estimate_ how much this solution will cost.
 You just need to indicate how many Items are created/modified per day, and the size of those updates.
-For example, 10M DynamoDB Item inserts/updates per day, at 1KB per Item, would cost approximately $160 for backup/month.
+For example, 10M DynamoDB Item inserts/updates per day, at 1KB per Item, might cost approximately $160 for backup/month.
+Your charges may be somewhat lower if you have INSERT heavy workloads, as they do not contain an `OLD_IMAGE` entry in the update stream.

 In addition to using this simple calculator, you should review the cost implications of running this solution in your account, especially on tables with a very large number of write IOPS.

 # Backup Data on S3